RESCUE: Retrieval Augmented Secure Code Generation

 \subsubsection{Cluster-then-Summarize}

-Raw vulnerability-fix instances are often extensive and overly specific, making them unsuitable as direct general guidance.
+Raw vulnerability-fix instances are often verbose and instance-specific, making them unsuitable as direct general guidance.
 Although CWE has provided concise descriptions, they lack actionable fixing strategies and are too abstract to be effective for secure code generation.
 Prior work~\citep{pmlr-v235-he24k} demonstrates that using CWE descriptions in context does not significantly improve the security of LLM-generated code.
 To address this gap, we introduce a \textit{cluster-then-summarize} pipeline to distill generalizable security knowledge from raw vulnerability-fix instances.

 First, we group the raw data instances into clusters based on their associated CWE type.
 Then, for each cluster, we apply a bottom-up summarization process using an LLM.
 This process begins by summarizing small, fixed-size subsets of instances.
-Next, it recursively summarizes the outputs from the previous result until a single, cohesive summary is generated for the entire cluster.
-This hierarchical summarization approach allows us to effectively process a large volume of data while maintaining high-quality, comprehensive outputs.
+Next, it recursively summarizes the outputs from the previous results until a single, cohesive summary is generated for the entire cluster.
+This recursive, bottom-up summarization approach allows us to effectively process a large volume of data while maintaining high-quality, comprehensive outputs.
 Details of the algorithm are provided in Appendix~\ref{app:cluster-then-summarize}.

 Since this preprocessing step is a one-time effort, we adopt GPT-4o in an offline setting.
-In the end, this pipeline generates two summaries for each CWE category.
+Ultimately, this pipeline generates two summaries for each CWE category.
 First, it produces \textbf{security guidelines} that define actionable instructions and best practices for preventing specific vulnerabilities as \textit{high-level knowledge}.
 Second, it summarizes \textbf{vulnerability causes}, which capture the root conditions and failure patterns that lead to the occurrence of the vulnerability.
 These distilled causes are subsequently leveraged in the retrieval stage as a key security aspect.